qwd/dev-site/content/en/docs/configuration/authentication.md

 API KEY is a common and simple authentication method.
 Compared to JWT, API KEY is less secure in some scenarios.

-> <strong>Note:</strong> To improve security, we will limit the volume of daily requests for authentication using API KEY from 2027-01-01.
+> **Note:** To improve security, we will limit the volume of daily requests for authentication using API KEY from 2027-01-01.

 ### Generate API KEY

 You can log in to the Console to easily generate an API KEY:

-1. Click <strong>Project</strong> in the left menu.
+1. Click **Project** in the left menu.
 2. Click on the project where you want to add the API KEY.
-3. Click the <strong>Create Credential</strong> button in the Credential section.
+3. Click the **Create Credential** button in the Credential section.
 4. Choose API KEY as the authentication method.
 5. Enter the name of the API KEY, e.g. “Travel App Test”.
 6. Click the Create button